andrewyewcy/andrewyewcy.github.io/_posts/2023-06-22-MySQL-and-phpMyAdmin-on-Docker.md

 To run the above setup, you will need:
 - Docker [installed](https://docs.docker.com/get-docker/) on your local computer
+- Terminal to access Docker
 - a web browser, Google Chrome was used in this article
 - (optional) a code editor for writing Docker-compose script, [VSCodium](https://vscodium.com/) was used

 ## Notes on Image Version

-For this example, MySQL was pulled using the version 8.0 tag on [Docker Hub](https://hub.docker.com/_/mysql), a public repository for Docker images, which are used to build Docker containers.
+For this example, MySQL was pulled using the version 8.0 tag on [Docker Hub](https://hub.docker.com/_/mysql), a public repository for Docker images.
+Docker images are used to build Docker containers.
 Similarly, phpMyAdmin was also pulled from [Docker Hub](https://hub.docker.com/_/phpmyadmin), with version 5.2 specified.

-Note, Docker images pulled from Docker Hub become Docker containers when they are run on Docker Engine, which runs on the local machine.
+Note, Docker images pulled from Docker Hub become Docker containers when they are run on Docker Engine, all of which runs on the local machine.
 (Read more [here](https://www.docker.com/resources/what-container/)) What this implies practically is that Docker containers are still dependent on the CPU of the local host, meaning that some Docker images which were built to run on Intel chips may not work on the newer ARM chips like Apple's M1 and M2.
 However, many Docker images are being or have already been updated to run on ARM chips at the time of this article.
 This is usually specified on the Docker Hub page of the desired image.

 # Deployment of DBMS Setup using Docker-compose

-The first step is to create a docker-compose script that tells Docker what containers to setup.
+The first step is to create a Docker-compose script that tells Docker what containers to setup.
 Once defined, Docker-compose automatically handles:
 - the pulling of Docker images from Docker Hub
 - the creation of a Docker network